 Vinyl flooring, whether sheet vinyl, luxury vinyl plank or rigid core, is waterproof, durable, comfortable and budget-friendly making it an excellent option for bathrooms when compared to other floor coverings like tile or engineered hardwood.

 Vinyl flooring on the market today has come a long, long way from the thin, peeling, plasticky flooring you may shudder to remember from the ‘70s.
-We now have incredible 100% waterproof rigid core vinyl plank and tile, and much improved vinyl sheet, that offer consumers value for money and a credible alternative to authentic wood, stone and ceramic flooring options.
+We now have incredible, 100% waterproof, rigid core vinyl plank and tile and much-improved vinyl sheet that offers consumers value for money and a credible alternative to authentic wood, stone and ceramic flooring options.